Capitol Theatre Center: Building Tenants

 It all started in 1954 when a group of actors put on a production of "The Male Animal."
 In 1974, the Chambersburg Community Theatre gained nonprofit status.
 The Chambersburg Community Theatre performed drama's such as The Wizard of Oz and The Glass Menageire.
 The Chambersburg Community Theatre has not always been a part of the Capitol Theatre.
 First, the theatre was located at Central Jr. High School, then at the Rosedale Theatre, then Faust Jr. High School and soon back to Central Jr. High School, then to the Capitol Theatre, and then to Wilson College.
 Now the Community Theatre is back at the Capitol Theatre and has been for the last 20 years.

 Events

 Each year, The Capitol Theatre performs multiple shows.
 The 2013 through 2014 events include Mommie and Me morning classes on Wednesdays from 10-11am @ the Capitol, American Boy Choir, The Tamburitzans from Duquesne University, Rhythm of the Dance Show from Ireland, Bo Bice, California Dreaming, III Tyme Out with Russell Moore.
 Plays included; And Then There Were None, Annie, You Can't Take It With You, Peter Pan.
 Ballets Included Swan Lake, Romance of the Dance, Little Mermaid, Dickens Christmas Musical.

 Facilities

 Wood Center Stage Theatre

 The Wood Center Stage Theatre is a multipurpose room located on the second floor of The Capitol Theatre Center.
-The Wood Center Stage Theatre can be rented for corporate or social events including, reception, business meeting, or theatrical events.
+The Wood Center Stage Theatre can be rented for corporate or social events including, receptions, business meetings, or theatrical events.